Fly Casting for Trout Class

 How casting angles can be used to adapt to various situations.

 Proficient casting requires time and practice.
 To obtain proficiency, you need to practice correctly.
 Each participant will receive a detailed handout explaining the techniques and drills used to develop various casts.
 You will learn the concepts behind casting, practice while being coached, and leave with plenty of drills to take home.
-My goal is for each participant to understand why they do something and have a path to reach their casting goals.
+My goal is for each participant to understand why the cast works, what to do, and have a path to reach their casting goals.

 Logistics